 Benefits can include flexi-time, childcare vouchers, support towards professional qualifications, gym membership and a performance-related bonus scheme.

-Regular office working hours apply, often with extra hours available.
-Each individual department functions differently though and some may require longer hours or shift or weekend work.
+Regular office working hours often apply.
+Each individual department functions differently, however, and some may require longer hours, shift or weekend work.

 What to expect